Stewart Morris, Jr.

 Stewart Information Services Corporation Vice Chairman

 Stewart Morris, Jr. serves as Stewart Information Services Corporation’s (SISCO) Vice Chairman of the Board.
-He currently serves on the Executive Committee, the Technology Committee, and as Advisor to the CEO on strategy and operations.
+He works with major customers and business partners to enhance company performance, and currently serves on the Executive Committee, the Technology Committee, and as Advisor to the CEO on strategy and operations.

 Previously, in his role as President and Co-CEO of SISCO and President of Stewart Title Company (STC), he was responsible for affiliated title offices, real estate information companies and technology companies.
 He joined STC in 1973 and was elected Vice President in 1975.
 Mr. Morris became President of STC and Chairman of Stewart Title Guaranty Company (STGC) in 1991; in 2007, he became STGC’s Senior Chairman.
 He became an Advisory Director of SISCO in 1997 and was elected to the Board as President and Co-CEO in February 2000.

 Under Mr. Morris’ direction, Stewart became a real estate information industry leader in technology, as well as a host of services for the real estate transaction.
 He is a frequent speaker at industry conferences, universities and other forums on technology, the real estate transaction process and e-commerce.
 Mr. Morris is a member of the Board of Governors for the American Land Title Association (ALTA).
 In 2012, he received the first Joe Casa Award for Innovation, honoring his leadership and technology firsts in the title industry and Stewart Title.
 He also became a Board Leadership Fellow for the National Association of Corporate Directors (NACD) in 2013.